Hipp Holding: Criticism

 In June 2012, the company received the "Golden Cream Puff", a negative award for the "boldest advertising lie of 2012" for its instant fruit teas made from sugar granules.
 Hipp advertised its instant fruit teas to small children from the age of 12 months.
 However, the granules of the tea contained 94 to 96% sugar, which means that a fruit tea mixed according to specifications contained around two grams of sugar per 100 milliliters.
 Foodwatch claims this contradicts Hipp's claim to offer "child-friendly" and "healthy" products.
 Nutrition experts recommend, that children should not be given any sweetened beverages, but drink water instead.

 In November 2012, Hipp said it took these teas off the market and since the end of 2012 simple tea bags with no added sugar have been on the market as a substitute product.
 In August 2013, the consumer organization Foodwatch complained that Hipp continued to sell similar products under the Bebivita brand – a full Hipp subsidiary.

 In October 2013, a sample of the ZDF consumer magazine "WISO" showed that genetically modified vegetables were processed in Hipp's organic baby food.
 This was found in almost a quarter of the Hipp samples that were examined.
 Hipp announced that it would investigate the results of the investigation and intensify the product analyses.

 In February 2022, Hipp was accused of greenwashing in the weekly newspaper Die Zeit because the company did not describe itself as climate-neutral but even as climate-positive.
 However, this is done through climate compensation through the purchase of CO_{2} certificates, which exceed 10% of the company's CO_{2} emissions.

-Despite Russian invasion of Ukraine in 2022, HiPP has paused future investments in Russia but continues its existing operations there.
+Despite the Russian invasion of Ukraine in 2022, HiPP has paused future investments in Russia but continues its existing operations there.
 While not halting business entirely, the company is refraining from further development or marketing initiatives in the region.